tijsboussier/tijs-s-notes/src/site/notes/about me.md

 - It wasn't always like that.
 My [[writing journey\|writing journey]].
 - Now I'm once again creating a public space for it. [[manifesto\|More on that here.]]

 My private life will seep through everything I do on here.
-For a quick rundown of the kinds of things that occupy my time, there is the [[now\|now page]] (coming soon).
+For a quick rundown of the kinds of things that occupy my time, there is the [[now\|now page]].

 A sizable chunk of my life I've spent online.
 Part of this website will be making inventory of that.
 For instance: these are the online [[online public spaces\|public spaces]] I'm using or have used.